Our Story

 Vice Chair/Clinic Manager

-Recently retired after 20+ years as a partner in the wellness center she co-founded, Terri began volunteering at Animal Outreach when the Adoption Center opened in 2012.
-She is an appointed member of the City of Cape May Zoning Board and enjoys creating jewelry which can be found in her Etsy shop.
+Retired after 20+ years as a partner in the wellness center she co-founded, Terri began volunteering at Animal Outreach in 2012.
+She is a member of the City of Cape May Zoning Board and enjoys creating jewelry which can be found in her Etsy shop.
 She resides in Cape May with her husband and several rescue cats.

 Cindy Huf